OpenSourceBrain/OSB_Documentation/contents/Help/02_Creating_Your_Own_Project.md

 Now is a good time to drop us a line on info@opensourcebrain.org, and let us know your plans for what you’d like to get out of OSB.
 We’re always happy to hear from new users.

-**Note, you can also get in contact on info@opensourcebrain.org to discuss with us about setting up the project for you.**